 A genuine Wi-Fi access point will display all the details a nearby device needs to connect to it.
 Such details include supported encryption and network SSID.
 On the contrary, hidden networks never show beacons and rarely announce themselves.

-A client device will need to be within a reasonable range and have required details about the network to connect to it.
+A client device will need to be within a reasonable range and have the required details about the network to connect to it.
 It also means that a hidden network can never be included in the nearby access point list, which in theory, makes it difficult for a hacker to know about the existence of the wireless connection.

 The popular fallacy of security by obscurity can never work for you.
 In truth, hiding your Wi-Fi network only exposes you to real dangers as hackers will find it easy to track your smart devices.